Probing False Vacuum Decay and Bubble Nucleation in a Rydberg Atom Array

 The inset displays the extracted $\gamma$ (empty diamonds) alongside the results attained from numerical simulations for $N = 16$ without considering any experimental errors (gray line).
 We repeated the measurement for a larger $N=24$ ring (solid hexagons) and found that the decay rates collapse onto the same curve.
 This size-independence suggests a universal scaling behavior for a sufficiently long chain.
 Such behavior is consistent with the local nature of the decay dynamics: in the short-time regime, the Lieb-Robinson bound~\cite{1972_Lieb_FiniteGroupVelocity, 2012_Bloch_LightConeCorrelation, 2015_Eisert_OutOfEquilibrium} restricts the decay process to a local light-cone, making the overall decay rate insensitive to the total system size $N$.
 Our numerical simulations corroborate this, showing that $M_{\text{AFM}}^{\text{res}}(t)$ and $\gamma$ converge for $N > 12$ (except for very small $\Delta_l$).

 Besides, Figure~\ref{fig_decay} shows that the FV decay rate diminishes as $\Delta_l$ decreases.
 This mechanism can be understood heuristically with the aid of Fig.~\ref{fig_setup}(b): the false vacuum's energy becomes resonant with product states containing a length-$L$ bubble when the bulk-energy gain $L\Delta_l$ compensates the surface-energy cost $V$.
-This defines a critical bubble size $L_c \sim V/\Delta_l$.
-Since generating such a bubble requires a collective tunneling of $L_c$ spins, the nucleation rate $\gamma$ is expected to be exponentially suppressed with $L_c$.
-In deed, instanton theory describing the FV decay of scalar quantum field~\cite{1977_Coleman_Instanton,devoto2022false,PhysRevD.97.105002} and non-perturbative analytical study of the ferromagnetic Ising model~\cite{1999_Rutkevich_PerturbativeIsingModel} both predict an exponential suppression $\gamma\propto \exp(-\lambda V/\Delta_l)$, where $\lambda$ collects the remaining dependencies.
-For an Ising chain, $\lambda$ depends only on the transverse field $\Omega$~\cite{2021_Lagnese_FVDinSpinChains}.
-However, our results in Fig. 2 show a significant deviation from this well-established exponential prediction, particularly in the small-$\Delta_l$ regime.
+This defines a resonant bubble size $L_r \sim V/\Delta_l$.
+Since generating such a bubble requires a collective tunneling of $L_r$ spins, the nucleation rate $\gamma$ is expected to be exponentially suppressed with $L_r$.
+Indeed, instanton theory describing the FV decay of scalar quantum field~\cite{1977_Coleman_Instanton,2022_Devoto_FVDReview} and non-perturbative analytical study of the ferromagnetic Ising model~\cite{1999_Rutkevich_PerturbativeIsingModel} both predict an exponential suppression $\gamma\propto \exp(-\lambda V/\Delta_l)$, where $\lambda$ collects the remaining dependencies.
+For a standard Ising chain, $\lambda$ depends only on the transverse field $\Omega$~\cite{2021_Lagnese_FVDinSpinChains}.
+Intriguingly, our data in Fig.~\ref{fig_decay} exhibit a notable deviation from this exponential prediction, failing to collapse onto a straight line in the semi-log plot, especially at small $\Delta_l$.

-{\it Different initial state. ---} To understand the discrepancy observed in Fig.~\ref{fig_decay}, we investigate the decay dynamics from a different state: the pre-quench ground (PQG) state.
+{\it Different initial states. ---} To understand the discrepancy observed in Fig.~\ref{fig_decay}, we investigate the decay dynamics from a different state: the pre-quench ground (PQG) state.
 It is the entangled ground state when $\Delta_l \to 0^-$ (i.e., in the opposite symmetry-broken sector) and therefore serves as a more faithful representation of the metastable false vacuum.
-Experimentally, we prepare the $|\rm PQG\rangle$ state by first initializing the system in the $|\text{Néel}\rangle$ state and then adiabatically ramping up $\Omega$ while holding $\Delta_l=0$ (see SM Sec.~\ref{SM.sec.ExperimentalProcedures}~\cite{SM}).
+Experimentally, we prepare the $|\rm PQG\rangle$ state by first initializing the system in the $|\text{Néel}\rangle$ state and then adiabatically ramping up $\Omega$ while holding $\Delta_l=0$ (see SM Sec.~\Romannum{1}~\cite{SM}).
 We then quench $\Delta_l$ to its target value and observe the decay process.